• Home

 Krion Platform – digital playback

 Leaving the influence of the Platform’s acoustical presence on the system aside, and using it as an actual platform for placing and using equipment on it turned out to be a pleasant surprise.
-Like any platform, board or shelf, the Krion is audibly recognisable for being a platform.
+Like any platform, board or shelf, the Krion is audibly recognizable for being a platform.
 Compared to using the Levinson 390S CD player on the Artesania Exoteryc’s top level, the player sounds markedly different when used on top of the Krion platform: images are more outlined, a little bit contoured, and the sound is a bit more forceful.
 I don’t know how else to put it.
 People who have moved from a shelved rack to a rack without shelves will know what I’m talking about.
 Usually it is a matter of coloration and edge as a result of resonance build-up disappearing.

 But in the case of the Krion, there is actually no coloration at all, the platform sounding as neutral as the rack itself.
 But maybe it does not sound as natural as the Exoteryc’s levels.
 Such is the nature of a shelf-less rack, that any shelf, even the best ones, will sound different.
 But make no mistake: I have used many racks and I can tell you that for a platform, the Krion really sets the standard, and it sets it very, very high.
 Like the Exteryc rack, it is superbly neutral, and in spite of the heavy damping, it doesn’t constrain rhythm, nor does it artificially speed up the pace.
 Its balance is just right.
 I can probably illustrate this better by comparing to the Treated Glass version.